MD2Korg/CerebralCortex/README.md

   - 2-4 core CPU
   - 16+ GB RAM
   - 10GB disk + enough to support the total data collection from mCerebrum

-4. **Errors encountered during provisioning**

-  Use `vagrant up --provision` to resume the installation.